Anitha-karunakaran/EnvironmentServices/README.md

 Most of the API End Points Require JWT Authorization.

-Sample JWT of Chief Officer and Services Manager are available in 'setup.sh'
+Sample JWT of Chief Officer and Services Manager are available in 'setup_jwt.sh'
-You can use them by executing ```source setup.sh```
+You can use them by executing ```source setup_jwt.sh```
 (or)
 You can override them by setting the following 2 environment variables.
 Your JWT can be obtained from the Browser's address bar(as access_token parameter) after logging in [this Auth0 redirect URL](https://fsndanikaruna.us.auth0.com/authorize?audience=envsrv&response_type=token&client_id=nGhgfyP2tBCsMHFGhqr3FvtsawagHfhu&redirect_uri=https://udacity-environment-services.herokuapp.com/regions)